NSC-Aalto/.github/profile/README.md

 Join us and work as a part of the [Finnish Center for Artificial Intelligence (FCAI)](https://fcai.fi/).

 **Application Information (Deadline: Feb 02, 2025):** [Click here for details](https://fcai.fi/winter-2025-researcher-positions-in-ai-and-machine-learning)
-*(Note: Link points to the original page as the specific application URL was not provided)*

 ## Contact